fintory/flow-cov/README.md

 [![CircleCI](https://circleci.com/gh/fintory/flow-cov.svg?style=shield)](https://circleci.com/gh/fintory/flow-cov) [![Waffle.io - Columns and their card count](https://badge.waffle.io/fintory/flow-cov.svg?columns=To%20Do)](https://waffle.io/fintory/flow-cov) [![](https://img.shields.io/codeclimate/maintainability/fintory/flow-cov.svg?style=flat)](https://codeclimate.com/github/fintory/flow-cov)

+## What is `flow-cov`?

+`flow-cov` is aimed to be a tool to collect the flow-coverage of your project, just like you collect the test coverage for your Jest projects. `flow-bin` only has support for collecting coverage from one file at a time.
+What `flow-cov` does is that it uses globs to find all files you want, runs the command for each file found, and collects coverage and the parts of the files that are not covered.
+Easy as that.

+Unlike jest, istanbul, etc., you sadly cannot post your results to coveralls.io or codecov.io. **Yet!**

 ## Command line tool

 You can easily use the command line tool we are currently shipping with, by using the following command: